 People per household

-Wollongong has a regional airport, first class university and hospital and excellent schools.
+Wollongong has a regional airport, first class university, hospital and excellent schools.
 The University of Wollongong is ranked among the top two percent of universities globally and is rated as Australia’s leading public university for undergraduate experience.
-The university is currently planning a new health and wellbeing precinct for its Innovation Campus, due to open in 2022.
-Local government initiatives currently include a new adventure playground at Mt Keira, a conferencing upgrade for the WIN Entertainment Centre, the revitalisation of the suburb of Port Kembla and multi-million dollar upgrades to the Blue Mile harbour foreshore.
+The university is currently planning a new health and wellbeing precinct for its Innovation Campus, due to open in 2024.
+Transport links are improving with a $600 million dollar bypass of Albion Park in construction, consisting of 9.8km of new dual-lane motorway.
+Shell Cove continues to develop with $78 million dollar apartments approved for Harbour Boulevard.
+The revitalisation of the suburb of Port Kembla and multi-million dollar upgrades to the Blue Mile harbour foreshore are progressing to improve local amenities.
 Planned growth of the Port of Port Kembla is expected to create hundreds of jobs and add millions of dollars to the local economy.

 University's wellbeing precinct